-- Written exam: 1 hour (Foundation Tier), 1 hour 15 minutes (Higher Tier) - 25% of GCSE - Includes: 2 essays and translation from English to Spanish.
+- Written exam: 1 hour (Foundation Tier), 1 hour 15 minutes (Higher Tier) - 50 marks (for each of Foundation tier and Higher tier) - 25% of GCSE

 You are expected to do at least one piece of written work each week, as well as learning vocabulary and grammar.
 At least two hours per week.